kubevela/kubevela.github.io/versioned_docs/version-v1.4/platform-engineers/system-operation/managing-clusters.md

 KubeVela can generally adopt any Kubernetes cluster as managed cluster, the control plane won't install anything to your managed cluster unless you have enable any addons.

-If you don't have any clusters, you can refer to [VelaD](https://github.com/kubevela/velad) to create one:
+If you don't have any clusters, you can refer to [VelaD](https://github.com/kubevela/velad/blob/main/docs/02.multicluster.md) to create one for demo:

 ```
 velad install --name <cluster-name> --cluster-only